-- To support CHOP’s mission of advancing healthcare for children with a focus on the needs of critically ill infants and newborns and their families.
+- To support CHOP’s mission of advancing healthcare for children with a focus on the needs of critically ill infants and newborns and infants and their families.

-- To develop physical therapists who are national leaders and experts in the practice and advancement of family-centered developmental physical therapy care with newborns and infants who require intensive care and their families.
+- To develop physical therapists who are experts in the best family-centered developmental physical therapy practice standards in examination, diagnosis/classification, intervention, and outcome measurement for newborns and infants who require intensive care and their families.

-- To develop physical therapists with expertise in teaching and disseminating the most up-to-date family-centered developmental physical therapy care for newborns and infants who require intensive care and their families.
+- To develop physical therapists who are skilled in implementing and disseminating best practice standards for family-centered developmental physical therapy care for newborns and infants who require intensive care and their families.

 - To provide each fellow with a strong foundation and understanding of:

 - The medical issues and interventions of preterm and full-term infants requiring intensive care

 - Fetal, preterm and full-term infant sensory, motor and state development

 - The intensive care environment and culture

 - The impact of the intensive care environment on babies and families

 - To prepare each fellow to collaborate with other health care providers for the follow up of infants at risk for developmental delay, in quality improvement initiatives for neonatal and infant intensive care, and in implementation of clinical best practice for newborns and infants.